Asian Sudoku Championship

 The Asian Sudoku Championship (ASC) is an annual international sudoku competition organised by a member of the World Puzzle Federation (WPF).
-The first official event was held in Jeju Island, South Korea in 2018 and the latest event was held in Hyderabad, India in 2020.
+The first official event was held in Jeju Island, South Korea in 2018 and the latest event was held in Chennai, India in 2025.
 National teams are determined by local affiliates of the WPF.
 The competition typically consists of several classic sudokus and variations to be solved by all competitors over multiple timed rounds.

+The competition did not take place in 2021 and 2022 due to the COVID-19 pandemic.

 In the individual championship, Seungjae Kwak of South Korea, Kota Morinishi of Japan and Sun Cheran of China, each has won one title.

-In the team championship, India has won twice and Japan has won once.
+In the team championship, India and Japan have won twice.

 Results

 Records

 Most of the champions have won with a considerable lead but the lower ranks have been closely contested.